Student Character and Leadership

 Building character and global understanding

-The Character and Leadership Development program, otherwise known as The Compass Project, is based on social and emotional learning in and out of the classroom.
-The Compass Project is designed to help students of all grade levels discover their values and learn the skills they need to become successful leaders and global citizens.
+Our Character and Leadership Development program, otherwise known as The Compass Project, is designed to help pre-K through 12th grade students discover their values and learn the skills they need to become successful leaders and compassionate, global citizens.
+It also reinforces the school’s commitment to the principle of developing the whole child.

 The transformative character and leadership program builds on Milton Hershey School’s sacred values, which include commitment to mission, integrity, positive spirit and mutual respect.
-Students develop their skills through in-classroom lessons and monthly lessons in the student home with their houseparents.
+Students develop their skills through in-classroom lessons and monthly lessons in the student home.
+The curriculum challenges them to reach their greatest leadership potential by developing skills in four distinct areas:

-- Well-being lessons teach students to be self-reflective and practice mindfulness.
-These skills expand on the sacred value of commitment to help students develop self-esteem and overcome challenges.
+- Self-awareness and self-management.
+These lessons teach students to be self-reflective and practice mindfulness, expanding on the sacred value of commitment to help students develop self-esteem and overcome challenges.

-- Social intelligence lessons discuss social norms and values, diversity and respect, and the importance of compromising and finding common ground.
+- Social awareness and relationship skills.
+These lessons discuss social norms and values, diversity and respect, and the importance of compromising and finding common ground.
 Students learn how to navigate diverse environments and relationships while maintaining an empathetic attitude and mutual respect for others.

-- Self-sufficiency lessons encourage students to exercise grit, perseverance and resilience.
+- Responsible decision-making.
+These lessons encourage students to exercise grit, perseverance and resilience.
 By improving their ability to prioritize, confront failure and make responsible decisions, students understand what it means to act with integrity.

 - Growth mindset lessons teach students to be curious and eager to learn through reasoning, problem-solving and free play activities.
 The goal is to foster positive spirit among young people.